About the Program

 Pheebz is a Boston-based interdisciplinary artist.
 They graduated from Montserrat College of Art in 2015 with a bachelor’s degree in interdisciplinary arts.
 As an artist, Pheebz has worked with artists across the country, and independently, and their public art projects can be seen throughout Massachusetts.
 As an activist, Pheebz was instrumental in saving the Humphrey Street Studios, an affordable artist workspace in Uphams Corner, Dorchester, MA which provides space for many working Boston-based artists.
 Along with their business partner, Kristina Sarin, Pheebz operates Crazypants Art LLC, providing painting, public art, design, and illustration services with the goal of amplifying the voices of historically marginalized populations.
 As an educator, Pheebz has served as a gallery assistant, teaching fellow, and painting mentor at colleges and for non-profits, including Artists for Humanity.

-Daniel Chonde, MD, PhD
+Daniel Chonde, MD, PhD (he/him)

 Executive Director

-Dan is a practicing neuroradiologist and health equity researcher.
-He is the diversity, equity, and inclusion chair of the American Roentgen Ray Society, the first and oldest radiology society in the United States.
-He has organized and launched a number of innovative diversity initiatives including developing the novel diversityxMESH collaboration with the Medically Engineered Solutions in Health (MESH) Innovation Center, the Mass General innovation group, and subsequently organizing the Mass General Radiology Health Disparities Hackathon as well as RadTranslate, an app to help healthcare workers interact with patients with limited English proficiency.
+He previously served as the diversity, equity, and inclusion subcommittee chair of the American Roentgen Ray Society, the first and oldest radiology society in the United States.
+Prior to launching the Peoples’ heART, he organized and launched a number of innovative diversity initiatives including developing the novel diversityxMESH collaboration with the Medically Engineered Solutions in Health (MESH) Innovation Center, the Mass General innovation group, and subsequently organizing the Mass General Radiology Health Disparities Hackathon as well as RadTranslate, an app to help healthcare workers interact with patients with limited English proficiency.

-Bridget Daggett
+Bridget Daggett (she/her)

 Bridget is currently finishing her last semester at Suffolk University in the Art and Design program.
 Her passion for the arts has led her to explore the relationship between the arts and psychology, especially pertaining to health equity and art therapy encouraging healing through art.
 She is especially interested and skilled in acrylic and oil painting as well as soft sculpture.
 For her final semester she is focusing on her senior thesis that will conclude her undergraduate career.
 She plans to continue to work in the arts and dedicate her time to spaces of art that allow people to heal through art therapy sessions, learning empathy through art, and even healing through conversations about different art pieces.

-Cindy Diggs
+Cindy Diggs (she/her)

 Director of Cultural Engagement